yizetan1206/RAG-Agent-Platform-for-Operational-Intelligence/README.md

 ## 2. Why This Project Exists

-Most AI engineer roles today focus on:

-- Building LLM-powered applications
+Modern LLM applications require more than just API calls.
+They demand:

-- Designing RAG pipelines
+- Robust RAG pipelines for knowledge retrieval
-- Integrating external APIs & tools
+- Agent orchestration for complex reasoning
+- External tool integration for real-world tasks
-- Ensuring scalability, observability, and security
+- Scalable architecture with observability and security

-This repository is designed to showcase:
+This project demonstrates:

-- System design thinking
+- End-to-end system design for LLM applications
-- Clean engineering practices
+- Production-grade engineering practices
-- Production awareness (not research-only code)
+- Real-world implementation patterns beyond tutorials
+- Operational readiness from day one

 ---